i-anuragmishra/i-anuragmishra.github.io/posts/2024-03-20-introduction-to-explainable-ai.md

 ---
-title: Introduction to Explainable AI
+title: "Introduction to Explainable AI"
-date: 2024-03-20
+date: "March 19, 2024"
-tags: [AI, Deep Learning, XAI]
+tags: ["AI", "Deep Learning", "XAI"]
+url: "/posts/introduction-to-explainable-ai"
 ---

 As deep learning models become increasingly complex and ubiquitous, understanding their decision-making process has never been more crucial.
 This post introduces the concept of Explainable AI (XAI) and discusses why it matters.